Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Experimental Details

 \subsection{Dataset Details}

 We adopt three publicly available datasets for offline evaluation.
 The statistics of these datasets are presented in Table~\ref{tab:stats}.
-The detailed descriptions of the datasets are as follows: \begin{itemize}[leftmargin=*] \item \textbf{\textit{Taobao}}~\cite{zhu2018taobao} is a user behavior dataset provided by Alibaba.
-Taobao is one of the most famous online shopping malls in China, the dataset includes the interaction behaviors between 28,910 users and 65,087 items from November to December 2017, including clicking, favoring, adding to cart and buying.
-The Taobao dataset is available on the Alibaba Tianchi page\footnote{\url{https://tianchi.aliyun.com/dataset/649}}. \item \textbf{\textit{QB-video}}~\cite{Tenrec} is a large-scale real-world dataset obtained from the recommendation data of two content platform applications of Tencent.
-It has over 5 million users and 140 million interactions.
-We select a subset of video scenes, which mainly consists of 28,803 users and 15,540 items, including four basic behaviors: clicking, liking, sharing and following.
-The QB-video dataset can be obtained from the information page of the Tencent dataset\footnote{\url{https://github.com/yuangh-x/2022-NIPS-Tenrec/tree/master}}.
+The detailed descriptions of the datasets are as follows: \begin{itemize}[leftmargin=*] \item \textbf{\textit{Taobao}}\footnote{\url{https://tianchi.aliyun.com/dataset/649}}~\cite{zhu2018taobao} is a user behavior dataset provided by Alibaba, one of the most famous online shopping malls in China.
+It includes the activities between 28,910 users and 65,087 items from November to December 2017, including clicks, favors, carts, and buys.

+\item \textbf{\textit{QB-video}}\footnote{\url{https://github.com/yuangh-x/2022-NIPS-Tenrec/tree/master}}~\cite{Tenrec} is a large-scale real-world dataset obtained from the recommendation data of two content platform applications of Tencent.
+We select a subset of video scenes that consists of 28,803 users and 15,540 items, including four basic behaviors: click, like, share, and follow.